MediciHouse07/Learning_Records/game_theory.md

 4402 mins, assumptions; voter can be candidate as well;
 4746 mins, plurality;
 11037 mins, if she drop the election, she lose more;

+2022/06/17:

+REW

+0000<->3000

+- perfect competition, firm are price taker
+- monopoly and perfect competition
+- cournot is sitting in between above 2 cases
+- comsumer surplus and price and quantity are sitting in between
+- bertrand competition
+- TBR cournot
+- bertrand set prices let quantity comes out
+- Q(p)
+- Q(p) = 1-p, p is lower of the 2 prices
+- in this case, strategy is price, so instead of s we use p
+- NE of bertrand is setting price at c
+- if firm 2 c+3epsilon, firm 1 will change to c + 1epsilon
+- bertrand outcome is like perfect competition
+- same setting as cournot, but different strategy set, with different outcome
+- relax the assumption
+-

 # Lecture 8
 2022/05/17: